 - Click the Export as PDF button in the Book palette to display the Export as PDF dialog box. - 5 To print all the pages in all the selected chapters, choose All from the Pages drop-down menu. - 6 Choose an option from the PDF Style drop-down menu.
-All the pages or chapters will print with these settings. - 7 Click Options to specify the other PDF output options. - 8 Click OK.
+All the pages or chapters will print with these settings. - 7 Check the Open PDF after Export check box to open the PDF after the file has been exported. - 8 Click Options to specify the other PDF output options. - 9 Click OK.
 QuarkXPress will open all the chapters, produce the PDF, and then close each chapter.
 If a chapter is missing or in use by someone else, then the PDF will not be created. - In fields that require you to enter page numbers (for example, the Export as PDF dialog box), you must enter the complete page number, including any prefix, or an absolute page number.
 An absolute page number is a page's actual position relative to the first page of a document, regardless of the way in which the document is sectioned.
 To specify an absolute page number in a dialog box, precede the number you enter with a plus (+) sign.
 For example, to display the first page in a document, enter "+1."